-\paragraph{Clinical Concept Annotation. } Each image is annotated by converting its associated radiology report into a binary clinical concept vector, using the CoRPA vocabulary \cite{corpa}.
+Each image is annotated by converting its associated free-text radiology report into a binary clinical concept vector, following the CoRPA framework.
+Our concept space is based on the CoRPA vocabulary, with minor refinements introduced under expert guidance.
 Radiology reports are converted into binary vectors indicating the presence or absence of these predefined clinical concepts using expert-defined phrase mappings.
-Images may contain multiple concepts; when any pathology is present, the \textit{Unremarkable} concept is suppressed.
-Clinical concepts are deterministically mapped to diagnostic labels, ensuring consistent annotation across real and synthetic data and enabling direct comparison in concept space.
-Our concept vocabulary, phrase mappings, and label definitions are publicly available.
+Images may contain multiple pathology concepts; when any pathology is present, the \textit{Unremarkable} concept is suppressed.
+Clinical concepts are deterministically mapped to diagnostic labels, ensuring consistent annotation across real and synthetic datasets and enabling direct comparison in the concept space.
+The full concept vocabulary, phrase mappings, and label definitions are publicly available.

-\subsubsection{Model Architectures.}
+\subsection{Model Architectures}

-We train and evaluate seven convolutional backbones, matching CoRPA and the MICCAI CXR-LT challenge \cite{cxr-lt}: ConvNeXt-Base, ConvNeXt-Small, DenseNet-161, EfficientNet-V2-S, ResNet-50, ResNet-101, and ResNeXt-101.
-All models are ImageNet-initialized and adapted for multi-label classification.
-Models are trained on MIMIC-CXR using a multi-label formulation, as images may contain co-occurring findings.
-Labels are encoded as multi-hot vectors, with \textbf{No Relevant Finding} treated implicitly as the absence of pathology labels.
-Images are converted to RGB and ImageNet-normalized.
-Training uses AdamW optimization with cosine scheduling and warm-up under mixed-precision CUDA training.
-We use binary cross-entropy with logits, and per-class positive weighting to address imbalance.
-Models are trained for 30 epochs (batch size 32, learning rate $3\times10^{-4}$).
-Performance is reported using macro-averaged AUROC, AUPRC, and F1, with per-class thresholds tuned on the validation set.
-To assess the impact of synthetic concept perturbations, each model is also fine-tuned on stratified subsets of synthetic images generated by CoRPA versus CARS.
-To ensure comparability, we uniformly sample 10,000 images from each method.
-Synthetic data are annotated using the same concept-to-label mapping as real data.
-Each subset is split into training/validation (80/20), and models are fine-tuned for five epochs using head-only adaptation.
-Final evaluation is performed on the original held-out MIMIC-CXR test set.
+We train and evaluate seven convolutional backbone architectures, matching those used in CoRPA and the MICCAI CXR-LT challenge \cite{cxr-lt}: ConvNeXt-Base, ConvNeXt-Small, DenseNet-161, EfficientNet-V2-S, ResNet-50, ResNet-101, and ResNeXt-101.
+All models are initialized with ImageNet weights and adapted for multi-label classification.
+Models are trained on the MIMIC-CXR training set using a multi-label formulation, as radiographs may exhibit multiple co-occurring findings.
+Labels are encoded as multi-hot vectors; the \textbf{No Relevant Finding} label is treated implicitly as the absence of positive pathology labels rather than as a competing class.
+Input images are normalized using ImageNet statistics.
+Optimization is performed using AdamW, and we use binary cross-entropy loss and per-class positive weights computed from the training set to address class imbalance.
+Models are trained for 30 epochs with batch size 32 and learning rate $3\times10^{-4}$.
+Final performance is reported using macro-averaged AUROC, AUPRC, and F1, with per-class thresholds tuned on the validation set.